RomanosTrechlis/go-scribe/README.md

     	max size for individual files, -1B for infinite size (default "1MB")
 ```

-When the mediator flag has value of type host:port then the Streamer calls the Mediator and gets registered.
+When the mediator flag has value of type host:port then the Scribe calls the Mediator and gets registered.

 ## 2. Mediator

-The Mediator is used as a master node that balances requests for logging to the registered Streamers (workers).
+The Mediator is used as a master node that balances requests for logging to the registered Scribes (workers).

 #### Flags
 ```